utplanets/phy224_public/_episodes/11-lists.md

 ~~~
 {: .language-python}
 ~~~
-primes is currently: [2, 3, 5, 7]
+primes is currently: [2, 3, 5, 7, 9]
-primes has now become: [2, 3, 5, 7, 11, 13, 17, 19]
+primes has now become: [2, 3, 5, 7, 9, 11, 13, 17, 19]
-primes has finally become: [2, 3, 5, 7, 11, 13, 17, 19, [37, 41, 43, 47]]
+primes has finally become: [2, 3, 5, 7, 9, 11, 13, 17, 19, [37, 41, 43, 47]]
 ~~~
 {: .output}

-Note that while `extend` maintains the "flat" structure of the list, appending a list to a list makes the result
+Note that while `extend` maintains the "flat" structure of the list, appending a list to a list makes the result two-dimensional.
-two-dimensional - the last element in `primes` is a list, not an integer.

 ## Use `del` to remove items from a list entirely.

-*   We use `del list_name[index]` to remove an element from a list (in the example, 9 is not a prime number) and thus shorten it.
+*   `del list_name[index]` removes an item from a list and shortens the list.
-*   `del` is not a function or a method, but a statement in the language.
+*   Not a function or a method, but a statement in the language.

 ~~~
 primes = [2, 3, 5, 7, 9]